m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-1-filter.md

  - Highlight all of column `E`.
    Compare Count and Count Numbers.
-   ![Quick summary options for numbers; count versus count numbers](./sheets-screenshots/04.png) Count includes the column heading whereas count numbers does not.
+   ![Quick summary options for numbers; count versus count numbers](./sheets-screenshots/04.png) "Count" includes the column heading whereas "Count Numbers" does not.
  - Highlight `A2` to `A8`.
    At the bottom-right one can select between Min, Max, Count, and Count Numbers.